WeisongZhao/PANELJ/README.md

 </p>

 This repository is for Simplified PANEL (w/o RSM) and will be in continued development.
 The full PANEL can be found in [PANELM](https://github.com/WeisongZhao/PANELM).
-If you find this useful, please cite the paper. <b>Weisong Zhao et al. PANEL: quantitatively mapping reconstruction errors at super-resolution scale by rolling Fourier ring correlation, Nature Methods, X, XXX-XXX (2022)</b>.
+If you find this useful, please cite the corresponding publication.
+[Weisong Zhao et al. PANEL: quantitatively mapping reconstruction errors at super-resolution scale by rolling Fourier ring correlation, Nature Methods, X, XXX-XXX (2022)](https://www.nature.com/nmeth/).

 <br>
 <br>